Bisphenol A: Production

 The synthesis of BPA still follows Dianin's general method, with the fundamentals changing little in 130 years.
 The condensation of acetone (hence the suffix 'A' in the name) with two equivalents of phenol is catalyzed by a strong acid, such as concentrated hydrochloric acid, sulfuric acid, or a solid acid resin such as the sulfonic acid form of polystyrene sulfonate.
 An excess of phenol is used to ensure full condensation and to limit the formation of byproducts, such as Dianin's compound.
 BPA is fairly cheap to produce, as the synthesis benefits from a high atom economy and large amounts of both starting materials are available from the cumene process.
 As the only by-product is water, it may be considered an industrial example of green chemistry.
 Global production in 2022 was estimated to be in the region of 10 million tonnes.

 Usually, the addition of acetone takes place at the para position on both phenols, however minor amounts of the ortho-para (up to 3%) and ortho-ortho isomers are also produced, along with several other minor by‑products.
 These are not always removed and are known impurities in commercial samples of BPA.

 Properties

 BPA has a fairly high melting point but can be easily dissolved in a broad range of organic solvents including toluene, ethanol and ethyl acetate.
 It may be purified by recrystallisation from acetic acid with water.
-Crystals form in the monoclinic space group P 2_{1}/n (where n indicates the glide plane); within this individual molecules of BPA are arraigned with a 91.5° torsion angle between the phenol rings.
+Crystals form in the monoclinic space group P 2_{1}/n (where n indicates the glide plane); within this individual molecules of BPA are arranged with a 91.5° torsion angle between the phenol rings.
 Spectroscopic data is available from AIST.